-Sexual abuse involves forcing or enticing a child or vulnerable adult to take part in sexual activities, whether or not the child or vulnerable adult is aware of what is happening.
+Sexual abuse involves forcing or enticing a child or adult at risk to take part in sexual activities, whether or not the child or adult at risk is aware of what is happening.
 The activities may involve physical contact, including penetrative or non-penetrative acts.
-They may include non-contact activities, such as involving children or vulnerable adults in looking at, or in the production of, pornographic materials or in watching sexual activities, or encouraging children or vulnerable adults to behave in sexually inappropriate ways.
+They may include non-contact activities, such as involving children or adults at risk in looking at, or in the production of, pornographic materials or in watching sexual activities, or encouraging children or adults at risk to behave in sexually inappropriate ways.
 (For information and guidance on Child Sexual Exploitation, refer to Appendix D).